-The vineyard is named for my grandfather, Junius Lindsay Zimmerman, who with his bride, Beatrice Estelle Evans, started Zimmerman Farm in 1894.
+The vineyard is named for Michael’s grandfather, Junius Lindsay Zimmerman, who with his bride, Beatrice Estelle Evans, started Zimmerman Farm in 1896.
 Lindsay was the proprietor of The Arcadia Mill and farmed, while Beatrice raised five children and taught school.
-Since I moved back to the home place in the late 1990’s, my goal has been to preserve the
+Since Michael moved back to the home place in the late 1990’s, his goal has been to preserve the